beaconsproject/hydrology_explorer/docs/user_guide.md

    📌 Select this option when using the embedded Demo dataset.
 The intactness attribute is called "intact".

 2. **Upload intactness layer** -  The intactness layer is a polygonal feature and can be uploaded via a GeoPackage or Shapefile.
 If a GeoPackage is used, the user must specify which layer contains the intactness data.
 The app will use this spatial layer to calculate the proportion of the catchment intact.
-Note: This value will be added to the catchment dataset contained in the Download GeoPackage **[confirm with Melina]**.
+Note: This value will be added to the catchment dataset contained in the Download GeoPackage.

 Press the **Confirm** button.
 If an intactness layer is provided, it will be displayed on the map.